andyhu11/Project-Documentation/Time_Series_Forecasting/README.md

 *This script initiates the Optuna study to find the best hyperparameters before training the final booster.*

-> **Note:** For a deep dive into the mathematical theory, feature importance analysis, and result interpretation, please refer to the **[Project Report](https://www.google.com/search?q=./Time%2520Series%2520Forecasting%2520of%2520Energy%2520Behavior.pdf)** located in the root of this folder.
+> **Note:** For a deep dive into the mathematical theory, feature importance analysis, and result interpretation, please refer to the **[Project Report PDF](https://github.com/andyhu11/Project-Documentation/blob/main/Time_Series_Forecasting/Time%20Series%20Forecasting%20of%20Energy%20Behavior%20in%20Solar%20Panel%20Prosumers.pdf)** included in this repository.

 ---